chowdhurysujan71/finbrain-backup--25th-Sep-2025/replit.md

 # finbrain

 ## Overview
-finbrain is an AI-first expense tracking application delivered via Facebook Messenger and a web interface.
-Its core purpose is to simplify expense tracking and provide AI-powered financial analysis by processing expense messages, intelligently categorizing them, and offering streamlined financial insights.
-The system prioritizes security, featuring mandatory HTTPS and signature verification, aiming to provide sophisticated AI-driven financial advice and learning capabilities with a business vision to simplify personal finance management and empower users with accessible, intelligent financial tools.
+finbrain is an AI-first expense tracking application delivered via a web chat interface.
+Its core purpose is to simplify expense tracking and provide AI-powered financial analysis by processing expense messages through the web chat, intelligently categorizing them, and offering streamlined financial insights.
+The system prioritizes security, featuring mandatory HTTPS and authentication, aiming to provide sophisticated AI-driven financial advice and learning capabilities with a business vision to simplify personal finance management and empower users with accessible, intelligent financial tools.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Zero-surprise deployment requirement: 100% user-visible success demanded with comprehensive validation before any production changes.

 ## System Architecture
-finbrain utilizes a modular, AI-first architecture with a comprehensive 100% user-visible success guarantee.
-It prioritizes security with mandatory HTTPS and signature verification, employing deterministic routing with ADMIN > ANALYSIS > FAQ > COACHING > SMALLTALK hierarchy.
+finbrain utilizes a modular, AI-first web architecture with a comprehensive 100% user-visible success guarantee.
+It prioritizes security with mandatory HTTPS and web authentication, employing deterministic routing with ADMIN > ANALYSIS > FAQ > COACHING > SMALLTALK hierarchy.
 A "never-empty" AI contract ensures zero blank responses.
 Complete bilingual support (English + Bengali) with advanced Unicode normalization and Bengali digit conversion is implemented.

 The Precision Capture & Audit (PCA) system ensures audit transparency and high-confidence auto-application of expenses (≥85% confidence), including enhanced Bengali + English pattern detection and a complete confidence score history logged for audit.
 The Clarifier Flow optimizes user interaction with 100% decision accuracy.